FREE UK DELIVERY ON ORDERS OVER £39.99

 Problems sleeping

 At the other end of the sleepy scale, pay attention if your dog is suddenly fidgety and can’t settle down for a kip - especially if they’re usually a mutt that drops and snores on cue.
+That said, this is a rare side effect that's only usually seen with extremely high doses.
+If your pup is experiencing troubles with their sleep, double-check with your vet to investigate why this might be.

 Increased urination and thirst

 Lots of dogs seem to lift their leg every minute come walkies, so this can be a tough one to spot - but be aware if your dog is peeing more or is much thirstier than usual.
+Again, this is an extremely rare side affect, so be sure to contact your vet if your pup experiences this to check if there aren't any other underlying conditions.

 Trouble breathing

 If your pup starts to hyperventilate, choke or wheeze after taking glucosamine, take them to a vet immediately for a check-up.
+This will likely be from an allergic reaction, which again is very rare, but be sure to seek professional advice either way.

 Can I use human glucosamine for dogs?